saumitrasapre/Emotionally-Aware-Chatbot/test/data/nlu/nlu_heartbreak.md

 - No. Absolutely not.
 I want to be alone
 - No. Just Get lost
 - Can we please just not talk about it?
+- I don't want to talk about it
+- Can we like, not have this conversation?
+- This is going nowhere, this is a worthless conversation

 ## intent:user_confused
 - I don't understand
+- Idk
 - I don't know
 - I'm not sure
 - I'm not sure of what exactly I feel right now